sajithdilshan/sajithdilshan/README.md

 ### Hi there, I'm Sajith 👋 (He/Him 🏳️‍🌈)

-I am a Senior Software Engineer from Sri Lanka 🇱🇰 currently living in Berlin/Germany 🇩🇪 and working at [Trade Republic](https://traderepublic.com/en-de).
+I am a Senior Software Engineer from Sri Lanka 🇱🇰 currently living in Berlin/Germany 🇩🇪 and working at [lemon.markets](https://www.lemon.markets/).
 My favorite programming language is Kotlin and IntelliJIdea is the best IDE ever.

 Apart from coding I just love Butterbrezel🥨, Ice Skating ⛸, ice coffee + 🥛 with a lot of sugar and traveling ✈️ all around the world 🌏